 A PCB camera or a camera PCB is usually a small circuit board with a camera and other electronic components mounted on it.
 The PCB cameras, with their ability to assemble required parts such as optical devices and image sensors, Et cetera, provide the possibility to produce smaller devices.
-Hence, PCB cameras are quite favoured and serve best in automobile, security & safety, and mobile phone industries.
+Hence, PCB cameras are quite favored and serve best in automobile, security & safety, and mobile phone industries.

 Printed Circuit Board cameras are automated cameras that have their stuff, including optical recording devices, lenses, and image sensors mounted on the printed circuit board with input/output.
 To save space and fulfill the purpose of a PCB camera, most camera PCBs use a standard 1/3" format imager with an active area of 4.8mm x 3.6mm, with a diagonal size of 6.0mm.
 This sensor with a 4:3 ratio is one of the most commonly used formats in consumer and security cameras.
 In addition, the PCB camera widely uses CCD picture sensors.
 However, CID and CMOS sensors can also be seen.